 The project is sited on 350 acres of wooded landscape in Ipswich, Massachusetts, an historic seaside community.
 The rolling hills are covered with century-old white pines, stately oaks, and birch trees surrounding fields and marshes.

 The increasing trend in the mid 1980’s to unite golf clubs with luxury residential communities was the inspiration for this residential development.
 It was designed to appeal to busy professionals looking for recreation facilities close to home.
-Single-family houses and duplex residences are clustered in the wooded areas around the golf course creating privacy for both residents and golfers, so that they can bring their top golf shoes and have fun.
+Single-family houses and duplex residences are clustered in the wooded areas around the golf course creating privacy for both residents and golfers.

 Left: Fairway side of two of the duplex types.
 Right: Street side of duplex 2015.